denten-courses/masters-seminar/2020-fall/README.md

   for the entirety of the material.
 Pursue your curiosity by expanding the selection to cover TOCs, introductions, and conclusions.

-- When not feeling well, you have the option to engage from home.
+- ~~When not feeling well, you have the option to engage from home.
 Rest and recover before coming back to class, especially during the flu season.
 There is no penalty for doing so.
-An absence for any reason can always be remedied through online participation above the weekly minimum.
+An absence for any reason can always be remedied through online participation above the weekly minimum.~~

+- Our class will be conducted online via zoom and in person, depending on the circumstances.
+You will always have the option to participate remotely.

 - Consult Columbia's guidelines on [Academic Integrity and Responsible Conduct of Research][2].